futtta/autoptimize/readme.txt

 = But I'm on HTTP/2, so I don't need Autoptimize? =

 HTTP/2 is a great step forward for sure, reducing the impact of multiple requests from the same server significantly by using the same connection to perform several concurrent requests.
 That being said, [concatenation of CSS/ JS can still make a lot of sense](http://engineering.khanacademy.org/posts/js-packaging-http2.htm), as described in [this css-tricks.com article](https://css-tricks.com/http2-real-world-performance-test-analysis/) and this [blogpost from one of the Ebay engineers](http://calendar.perfplanet.com/2015/packaging-for-performance/).
 The conclusion; configure, test, reconfigure, retest, tweak and look what works best in your context.
 Maybe it's just HTTP/2, maybe it's HTTP/2 + aggregation and minification, maybe it's HTTP/2 + minification (which AO can do as well, simply untick the "aggregate JS-files" and/ or "aggregate CSS-files" options).
+And Autoptimize can do a lot more then "just" optimizing your JS & CSS off course ;-)

 = Will this work with my blog? =